elkarbackup/elkarbackup-docs/docs/configure-storages.md

 It is important to remember that the elkarbackup user of our Debian server must have write permissions to every location that has been defined.

-If Tahoe-LAFS is installed on the machine, we can enable secondary storage.
-Remember that it is necessary to configure Tahoe to work.